joyboseroy/prajna/README.md

 (neural outputs cannot enter deterministic code without passing a verification gate), and **debuggable** (every run is bit-reproducible).

+New: a three-way benchmark against a hand-tuned FrugalGPT-style cascade, with an inference planner and a SQL-style explain(), lives in bench/

 ## Run it

 ```bash